-Passionate About Microgreens (PAM) is a family owned, vertical microgreens farm located in Hamburg, PA.
+Passionate About Microgreens (PAM) is a family owned, vertical microgreens farm located in Harleysville, PA.
 With the growing population and the state of agriculture today, Benjamin and Mikaela see microgreens as the future of sustainable, chemical free nutrition.
 Microgreens may be tiny, but their super power is that they are a concentrated form of vitamins and minerals grown sustainably without chemicals to destroy our land or our bodies.
 Microgreens can be grown in an urban environment with a small amount of space but with their mighty nutrition, they can sustain large populations of people.

 Benjamin reigns from Iowa, where he grew up in a farming and construction family.
 Benjamin has witnessed many unsustainable and ecologically damaging agricultural processes first hand and wants to produce food in a different, more sustainable way.
 Microgreens take a fraction of the time and resources to grow than their adult counterparts, making them a highly nutritious, sustainable form of food for everyone.

 Mikaela is a registered dietitian who loves all things food and strives to inspire people to live a healthy, balanced life.
 Not only does Passionate About Microgreens want to provide nutritious food for our customers, we also want to provide nutrition education so our customers can make their own informed decisions about the food they eat.